excited-bore/vim-tmux-kitty-navigator/README.md

 ```conf
 forward_remote_control yes
 ```
+Configuring the functionality over an SSH connection was tricky, sinds we can't actrively check using kitty/kittens whether we're on an SSH connection using tmux.
+So af for now at least, the script checks for window title changes with 'tmux' in it.
+It works, but do keep in mind that crazy SSH oneliners can unfortunatly result in the plugin not working as intended.

-That's all.
-Don't forget to also set an alias for kitty's builtin ssh child process:
+Also don't forget to set an alias for kitty's builtin SSH 'kitten' process:

 ```sh
 alias ssh="kitten ssh user@host"
 ```

 This plugin isn't perfect, but it definitly does the job locally.
-Don't forget to install the tmux plugin and wrapper on your remote system as well.
+Don't forget to install the tmux plugin on your remote system as well.